 Assessing the amendment application

-The requirements of a compliant amendment application are similar to the requirements of a compliant access application.
-As set out by the Commissioner in Poyton and Department of Education [2023] QICmr 13 (16 March 2023), the processing period, ie the time an agency has to make a reviewable decision, begins when your agency receives the application, even if it's not compliant.
+An amendment application has similar requirements for the application to be compliant as is the case for an access application.
+In Poyton and Department of Education [2023] QICmr 13 (16 March 2023), the Information Commissioner concluded that the processing period, ie the time an agency has to make a reviewable decision, begins when your agency receives the application, even if it's not compliant.
 This means it's important to be aware of your timeframes and ask for extensions if needed.
 If the applicant makes a noncompliant application compliant, the processing period will restart.

 For more information and guidance refer to: Timeframes for noncompliant and other defective applications.